adamlilith/fasterRaster/README.md

 `library(terra)`
 `library(sf)`

 Now, we need to start a **GRASS** "session".
 To do this, we run the `faster()` function, which makes the connection to **GRASS** and initiates the "session".
 We need to supply this function the coordinate reference system (CRS) we'll be using.
-Here, we'll get that from a raster that comes with **FasterRaster**.
+Here, we'll get that from a raster that comes with **fasterRaster**.

 ```
 # get raster and vector